 Through a lot of experimentation he was able to create something incredible and beautiful using only what he had, but in a different light.
 You can view his behind the scenes set up HERE.
 You can also view more of his astonishing work HERE.

 2. Same Thing Different Day

 I started noticing on my daily walk that there was a certain tree that although completely bare, changed from day to day by its inhabitants.
 So every day, I challenged myself to photograph it.
 I used different lenses different angles and different post processing.
 There were some I wasn’t quite happy with but overall I enjoyed the challenge of shooting the same thing every day but showing the daily changes.

 Shoot the outside from the inside or the inside from the outside.
 Windows lend themselves as great natural filters.
 It’s fun knowing the rain or snow on the window is temporary and this filter has a short life span.

 4. Post Production Push

 So you have your look down and you are known for it.
 So, let’s take some time out and do the exact opposite.
 If you are known for your crisp color images, try some different black and white techniques.
 If you are known for your dark, dramatic images try incorporating lighter elements.

 5. Bring a +1

 Head outdoors and bring a photographer friend.
 Photograph the same scene or object then compare.
 It’s fun to see through another person’s view finder.
 I have my preferred method of shooting leaving a lot of negative space so for me I like to go with people who fill the frame.
 You are never too old to learn or to appreciate another angle.

-This post is not necessarily for business use, it’s merely for personal reflection and inspiration.
 The winter months can be a tough time to find your creativity you have to work at it, to keep yourself inspired.
-I hope some of these tips will help you get up and get creative.
+Looking for evey more inspiration?
+Try these 5 tips on photographing wildlife in the winter.
+Click HERE.